kaizten/kaizten.github.io/development/vuejs/style-guide.md

 ## Filenames

+1. Filenames must be written in English.
+2. Folders must be written in English.
-1. Filenames of Single-File Components should always be PascalCase.
+3. Filenames of Single-File Components should always be PascalCase.
 For example, `MyFooter.vue`.
-2. Folders should always be [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case).
+4. Folders should always be [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case).
 For example, `../data-components/header-elements/..`

 ## Components